 Despite being a small borough, Springdale has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Springdale in 2010 was $25,487, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,948 for a family of four.
+The per capita income in Springdale in 2010 was $25,978, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $103,912 for a family of four.
 However, Springdale contains both very wealthy and poor people as well.

 The people who call Springdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springdale residents report their race to be White, followed by Asian.
 Important ancestries of people in Springdale include Irish, Italian, Polish, and Slovak.

 The most common language spoken in Springdale is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Italian.